steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 * Third-party storage

-The challenge when qualifying an SDK is to make sure that condition holds.
+The challenge when qualifying an SDK is to make sure that the following condition holds:

+> After an upgrade to the SDK, it is still possible to read and write data to all classes of AWS S3 store,
+> and all third-party stores which were previously supported.
+> This condition must hold for the command line and downstream applications; the hadoop-aws
+> test suites are necessary but not sufficient.

 From the outset, assume that there is a regression -and that your challenge is to find it.
 That is rather than the qualification being a process  "run some automated and manual test to show that all is well", the task has to be approached as one of "find out what has broken, where and why".
 Then we can worry about how to fix.

-The test process then: run the usual integration test with as many of the optional features covered.
+The test process then:

+1. Run the usual integration test with as many of the optional features covered.
 Do not simply verify that everything appears to have worked: you must also look through all the log output to make sure there are no new warning messages being printed indicating a mismatch between how the S3A code is using the library and the library expects to be used.
+2. Build a binary release and test through the command line.
+3. Build and test as many downstream applications as you can.

-What happens if a regression does surface and the qualification process that did not find it -and now the SDK upgrade has been applied?
+> What happens if a regression does surface and the qualification process that did not find it -and now the SDK upgrade has been applied?

 We revert.
 Immediately.
 Then the process for identifying and trying to remedy the issue surfaces.